 An invention is considered as involving an inventive step if, having regard to the state of the art, it is not obvious to a person skilled in the art.
-Novelty and inventive step are different criteria.
-Novelty exists if there is any difference between the invention and the known art.
-The question - "is there inventive step?" - only arises if there is novelty.
+Novelty (see C-IV, 7) and inventive step are different criteria.
+The question - "is there inventive step?" - only arises if the invention is novel.